brianmoney/n8n-nodes-tally/.github/instructions/enhancements-version-1.2.instructions.md

 * [x] **Dry‑Run/Preview**: boolean.
 If true → output proposed `blocks` + a field‑level diff; skip PATCH.
 * [x] **Backup**: default ON.
 Output `previousForm` (full JSON) in `binary` or `json` for rollback.
 * [x] **Optimistic Concurrency**: when enabled, compare `updatedAt` from initial GET vs a fast GET before PATCH; abort if changed.

+Additional UX in v1.2

+* [x] Add Field: `Options (JSON)` input for option-based types (Dropdown/Multiple Choice/Checkboxes/Multi-select); the node generates one option block per item and hides `Payload (JSON)` to avoid confusion.
+* [x] Add Field: `Placeholder` input for input types (Short/Long Text, Email, URL, Phone, Number, Date, Time).
+If left empty, `label` is used as placeholder.
+* [x] Remove non-mapped UI types (e.g., Yes/No).
+Use Multiple Choice with two options or a single Checkbox instead.

 ---